FREE UK SHIPPING ON ORDERS OVER £145 | DHL EXPRESS DELIVERY WORLDWIDE (1-3 DAYS)

 Making everything that little bit stronger, little bit better where possible, We hope you enjoy following us on this journey of expansion!

-Should I use a Single mass flywheel in my TD5?
+Should I use a Solid mass flywheel in my TD5?
 Pro’s and Con’s:

 We have been asked lots recently about the solid mass conversion kits for the Td5 engine since releasing our version in Early 2019!
 In the last 2 years we have sold thousands of our LOF ‘SMF’ kits with very good feedback and results for all applications Discovery and Defender.